FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/home.md

 > **Note**
 >
-> For more information on system users, refer to the platform specific guide, UNIX:Using system users or Windows: Using system users.
+> Note: For more information on system users, refer to the platform specific guide, UNIX:Using system users or Windows: Using system users.